Manzarek–Krieger: Changing lineups

-Angelo Barbera left the band in 2004 and was replaced by Phil Chen who had worked with Krieger previously in the Butts Band.
-On February 16, 2007, Ian Astbury quit Riders on the Storm and relaunched his old band, The Cult.
+Bassist Angelo Barbera left the band in 2004 and was replaced by Phil Chen who had worked with Krieger previously in the Butts Band.

+On February 16, 2007, Ian Astbury quit Riders on the Storm and relaunched his old band, the Cult.
 On March 14, 2007, Brett Scallions, former lead singer of the band Fuel, was announced as the new lead singer of Riders on the Storm.

 In May 2010, Miljenko Matijevic of Steelheart was announced as their new singer for the US tour.
+One notable appearance was a free outdoor concert in Manzarek's hometown of Napa, California, in September 2010 as the culmination of the local Napa River Festival.
+The Napa Valley Symphony accompanied the band for the final songs "Light My Fire" and "Riders on the Storm".

+In late 2010, Dave Brock was introduced as the new singer, replacing Matijevic.
+Dave Brock already knew the Doors catalogue from playing the lead role in The Jim Morrison Rock Opera, then forming his own The Doors tribute band called Wild Child.

-In an interview with Billboard, Ray stated "We've always been kind of afraid to ask him (Dave Brock) to play with us, because people say, 'Oh, you're using a tribute singer.
-Now you're your own tribute band,' " Krieger explains.
-"But then Journey got that karaoke singer (Arnel Pineda) and everybody loved it, so we said, 'If they can do that, we can use David.
+About having Dave Brock as their singer, Krieger stated in an interview with Billboard: "We've always been kind of afraid to ask him (Dave Brock) to play with us, because people say, 'Oh, you're using a tribute singer.
+Now you're your own tribute band.'
+But then Journey got that karaoke singer (Arnel Pineda) and everybody loved it, so we said, 'If they can do that, we can use David.
 And he's been great.
 That's not to say the other guys (the Cult's Ian Astbury, Fuel's Brett Scallions) didn't do a good job, but I think when people come to see Ray and I, they want to see us do the Doors music as it should be done, so why not use a guy who really is an expert?
 He knows the songs better than we do, really."

-Krieger says he and Manzarek also "talk about" recording some new music and even have songs they began when Astbury was working with them.
-"I think it would be a lot better if (Densmore) would be on it," Krieger says.
-"We do have some songs that we've worked up.
-We're just waiting for the right time, but we'll definitely be doing that."
-He and Manzarek were also looking ahead towards a full-scale world tour to celebrate the Doors' 50th anniversary in 2016, however, Manzarek's death in 2013 ended these plans.

 Touring

-The band performed in Mexico, Bolivia, France, Israel, Russia, Italy, Czech Republic, the Netherlands and Austria in 2011.
+The band performed in Mexico, Bolivia, France, Israel, Russia, Italy, Czech Republic, the Netherlands, and Austria in 2011.